Before I launched my business earlier this year, I didn’t know much about freelance writing for a living.

 You have to be incredibly careful when you’re just getting started as a freelance writer.
 There are a lot of so-called “clients” out there, promising you the world before taking you for every last penny.
 Sob.

-In fact, I’ve recently heard about “clients” who post a job board advertisement, get you to contact them on Skype and then send you malware in the form of a zip file that supposedly contains “writing guidelines” for the project.
+I’ve recently heard about “clients” who post a job board advertisement, get you to contact them on Skype and then send you malware in the form of a zip file that supposedly contains “writing guidelines” for the project.

 It’s horrible that there are so many people out there who don’t care about others and want to jeopardise everything that someone else has worked for, but it does happen a lot.